Deal or No Deal Island: Banker's Temple

 The Banker's Temple is a conventional high-stakes game of Deal or No Deal between the Banker and the player chosen to compete by the winner of the Excursion.
 In each round, the player must open one or more cases, revealing their values and eliminating them from play.
 At the end of the round, the Banker presents the player with an offer.
 The player then chooses to accept the offer and end the game or reject the offer and keep playing.

 If the player accepts an offer higher than the value in their chosen case, or if they play through every round and their case is higher than the Banker's final offer, they remain in the game and must eliminate one of the other players.
 Otherwise, the player is eliminated.
 Regardless of the outcome, the amount of the accepted offer (or the player's case, if the game is played to its conclusion) is added to the value of the Final Case, a prize pot that grows after each game of Deal or No Deal that the last surviving player will play for in one last game of Deal or No Deal in the season finale.
-If the player gets a record breaking offer from the Banker, he/she may, at his/her discretion, offer a cash bonus that the player can keep regardless of the outcome of the Banker's Temple or the overall competition.
+If the player gets a record breaking offer from the Banker, they may, at their discretion, offer a cash bonus that the player can keep regardless of the outcome of the Banker's Temple or the overall competition.
 In some cases, if the player accepts this bonus, they must leave the game immediately.